This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 In the short term, a baby born prematurely may have respiratory problems, heart problems, difficulty controlling body temperature, gastrointestinal problems, and complications with the immune system and blood.
 A baby may also have complications that affect the brain.[2]

-These small, early babies are at risk for bleeding in the brain, and in severe cases, for accumulating fluid on the brain.
+These small, early babies are at risk for bleeding in the brain and, in severe cases, for accumulating fluid in the brain.
 These brain complications can cause lasting brain damage associated with cerebral palsy.

 The Cerebral Palsy-Premature Birth Connection